UK Stocks-Factors to watch on Thursday Nov 6

 * Renault drops as CEO targeted in diesel probe (Adds closing prices)

-EDINBURGH Nov 6 Britain's FTSE 100 index is seen opening flat to lower on Thursday, financial bookmakers calling the index down 0.3 percent but futures steady ahead of the cash market open.
+EDINBURGH Nov 6 Britain's FTSE 100 index is seen opening down 17 to 18 points, or 0.3 percent lower on Thursday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * The FTSE 100 index closed up 1.3 percent at 6,514.81 points on Wednesday, boosted by reassuring corporate reports.